Louise Bourgoin

-Louise Bourgoin ([lwiz buʁgwɛ̃]; born Ariane Louise Bourgoin, 28 November 1981) is a French actress, model and television presenter.
+Louise Bourgoin ([lwiz buʁgwɛ̃]; born Ariane Louise Bourgoin, 28 November 1981) is a French actress.

 Life and career

-She was born on 28 November 1981 in Rennes.
+Bourgoin was born on 28 November 1981 in Rennes.
 Bourgoin's parents, both secondary level teachers, encouraged her to pursue a stable career.
 She studied for five years at the École des Beaux-Arts in Rennes.
 She became a plastic arts teacher while simultaneously beginning to work as a model; some of her most notable early work as a model was for the photographer Ian Sanderson.

 After graduating in 2004, Bourgoin became a presenter for the television program Kawaï ! on Filles TV channel.
 Two years later, she made a brief appearance on Direct 8.
 At the same time, she worked with TV presenter Marc Lacombe on a pilot program for PlayStation TV.
 This television channel never started broadcasting, and the pilot was never distributed.